 Abandoned: August 1992

 The flag is red with yellow bordered five-pointed star in canton.
-Traditional Macedonian symbol was yellow lion in red shield.
-The flag was sometimes erroneously shown with oversized star, or also with star set in the middle.
+The star is inscribed in a circle in the center of the first quarter of the flag with radius 1/6 of the flag width.
+The traditional Macedonian symbol was yellow lion in red shield.
+The flag was sometimes erroneously shown with oversized star, with "fat star", or also with those stars set in the middle.
 The coat of arms is described this way in the law adopting it (Act on the Coat of Arms of the People's Republic of Macedonia, adopted by the People's Assembly of the People's Republic of Macedonia on its second extraordinary session held on July 27, 1946, later on altered by article 8 of the Constitution of the Socialist Republic of Macedonia): The coat-of-arms is composed with a garland of ears of wheat, tobacco and poppy, tied by a ribbon with the pattern of a traditional costume.
 In the centre of such a circular space there are mountains, rivers, lakes and the sun; where the ears join there's a red five-pointed star.
 All this represents 'the richness of our country, the struggle and the freedom'.
-This coat of arms is retained as the coat of arms of the Republic of Macedonia after independence until present.
+This coat of arms was retained as the coat of arms of the Republic of Macedonia after independence until 2009, when the star was removed.

 Macedonia, Variant 1